CSC Candle Care and Trouble Shooting

 Does a candle have memory?

 Yes, absolutley!
 The memory of your candle is determined upon that all-too important - first burn.
-If you do not allow your candle to burn the suggested time (at least 2 hours) this will cause your candle to blow out and/or not re-light.
-Your candle will essentially cause a tunnel that will prevent the wick form drawing up fuel (wax) and also prevent the fire from obtaining oxygen (to breath) - all of which is essential in properly burning your candle.
+If you do not allow your candle to burn the suggested time (at least 3-4 hours) this will cause your candle to blow out and/or not re-light.
+Your candle will essentially cause a tunnel that will prevent the wick from drawing up fuel (wax) and also prevent the fire from obtaining oxygen (to breath) - all of which is essential in properly burning your candle.
+Please keep in mind that the wick is not the fuel for the flame - the wax is.
+The wax draws up the wooden wick and fuels the flame.

 Your wooden wick won't light!